medianetlab/OuluLabs/README.md

 #### OpenStack

-OpenStack is the Virtual Infrastructure Manager that you will use for deploying Network Slices.
-Go the OpenStack home page `http://10.161.0.11/horizon` and log into your account using your group's credential.
+OpenStack is the Virtual Infrastructure Manager you will use to deploy Network Slices.
+Go to the OpenStack home page `http://10.161.0.11/horizon` and log into your account using your group's credential.
 Navigate around the various windows that present different OpenStack resource objects, such as virtual servers, virtual networks, images, etc.

 ![OpenStack Home Page](images/openstack0.PNG)